Table of contents

 Don't have a board yet?
 Get a paddle board that can take you and your dog out on the water with ease.

-Things to know before bringing your pup on board for paddleboarding
+Things to know before bringing your pup on board

 Keep your pup comfortable